chitoperalta/rubberize/docs/getting_started.md

 ## Installation

-To install Rubberize for Jupyter Notebooks, run the following command:
+To install Rubberize and include dependencies that allow it to be used with Jupyter Notebooks:

 ```bash
 pip install rubberize[notebook]
 ```

-Additionally, you need to install [Playwright](https://playwright.dev)'s headless Chromium dependency, which is required for the PDF export functionality:
+Additionally, you will need to install [Playwright](https://playwright.dev)'s headless Chromium dependency, which is required for the PDF export functionality:

 ```bash
 playwright install chromium